Understanding the Topology and the Geometry of the Space of Persistence Diagrams via Optimal Partial Transport: Structure of the persistence measures and diagrams spaces

 \section{Structure of the persistence measures and diagrams spaces}

 This section is dedicated to general properties of $\MM^p$.
-Most of the results in Section \ref{subsec:generalities} are inspired from the ones of Figalli and Gigli in \cite{ot:figalli2010newTransportationDistance}, which are stated for a bounded subset $\XX$ of $\R^d$.
-Our goal is to state properties of the space $\upperdiag$, which is of course \emph{not bounded}, and also to study the case $p=\infty$ (Section \ref{subsec:bottleneck}).
+Results in Section \ref{subsec:generalities} are inspired from the ones of Figalli and Gigli in \cite{ot:figalli2010newTransportationDistance}, which are stated for a bounded subset $\XX$ of $\R^d$.
+Our goal is to state properties over the space $\upperdiag$, which is of course \emph{not bounded}.
 Adapting the results of \cite{ot:figalli2010newTransportationDistance} to our purpose is sometimes straightforward, in which case the proofs are delayed to Appendix \ref{sec:proofs}, and sometimes more involving, in which case the proofs are exposed in the main part of this article.
+Following Sections \ref{subsec:uniformly_bounded_mass} and \ref{subsec:bottleneck} are respectively dedicated to finite measures (involved in applications) and the case $p=\infty$ (of major interest in topological data analysis).

+\begin{remark} The results exposed in this section would remain true in a more general setting, namely for any locally compact Polish metric space $\XX$ that is partitioned into $\XX = A \sqcup B$, where $A$ is open and $B$ is closed (here, $A = \upperdiag$ and $B = \thediag$). \end{remark}